monkey-projects/monkeyci/docs/design.md

 can then either communicate internally, when the modules are running inside the same process.
 Or they could use a JMS implementation like [Artemis](https://activemq.apache.org/components/artemis/documentation/), or use some form of [cloud queues](https://docs.oracle.com/en-us/iaas/Content/queue/home.htm).
-An extra advantage of this approache would be that the code could be made a lot more flexible, and testable.
+An extra advantage of this approach would be that the code could be made a lot more flexible, and testable.
 Instead of having to mock out entire parts, we would just inspect the messages that are posted on certain channels.
 We could also log the messages that pass through channels to improve monitoring.